saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 Pre-existing A(H3N2) and A(H1N1)pdm09 HA stalk antibodies were detected in participants at varies levels.
-Comparing HA stalk antibody titers at 1-month post-vaccination versus day 0, vaccination signiﬁcantly boosted A(H1N1)pdm09 HA stalk antibodies in all 4 vac- cine groups (p < 0.01), and signiﬁcantly boosted A(H3N2) HA stalk antibodies in 3 of the 4 vaccine groups (p < 0.001, Fluzone IIV4, ccIIV4, and RIV4) (Fig. 4C).
-The RIV4 group had the highest A(H1N1)pdm09 HA stalk and A(H3N2) HA stalk antibodies at 1-month post-vaccination, however the fold rises of HA stalk antibodies were low (<1.8) and similar among all 4 vaccine groups (Fig. 4D).
-At 6-months post-vacci- nation, waning of HA stalk antibodies were more notable in ccIIV4 and
+Comparing HA stalk antibody titers at 1-month post-vaccination versus day 0, vaccination signiﬁcantly boosted A(H1N1)pdm09 HA stalk antibodies in all 4 vac cine groups (p < 0.01), and signiﬁcantly boosted A(H3N2) HA stalk antibodies in 3 of the 4 vaccine groups (p < 0.001, Fluzone IIV4, ccIIV4 and RIV4) (Fig. 4C).
+The RIV4 group had the highest A(H1N1)pdm09 HA stalk and A(H3N2) HA stalk antibodies at 1-month post-vaccination however the fold rises of HA stalk antibodies were low (<1.8) and similar among all 4 vaccine groups (Fig. 4D).
+At 6-months post-vacci nation, waning of HA stalk antibodies were more notable in ccIIV4 and

 (n = 98)) age groups respectively (A, B).
 Antibody waning was expressed as the GM fold-reduction of titers from 1-month to 6-months (1 m/6 m) post-vaccination for

-### (
-)
-y
-(
-/
-y
-)
-groups were calculated for egg- and cell-propagated vaccine viruses, and for 18 years (Fluzone IIV4 (n = 52), Fluarix IIV4 (n = 55), ccIIV4 (n = 133), RIV4 (n = 98))
+### groups were calculated for egg- and cell-propagated vaccine viruses, and for 18
+years (Fluzone IIV4 (n = 52), Fluarix IIV4 (n = 55), ccIIV4 (n = 133), RIV4 (n = 98))

 0